Zero-waste cooking seems like a myth to most people. They couldn’t possibly imagine how they could cook with zero waste.

 Before we get into all the tips and tricks I have for you, you’re probably wondering what exactly zero-waste cooking is.

-Well, it’s quite simple; zero-waste cooking means to have no waste left behind while cooking a meal.
+Well, it’s quite simple; Zero-waste cooking means having no waste left behind while cooking a meal.
 You basically have to use up every part of the food you’re making, either adding it to another dish or even composting the scraps!

 Zero-Waste Grocery Shopping

 The first place you can start to prevent waste is at the store.

 Before you make your trip to the store, write down everything you need so you don’t accidentally buy something you already have or aren’t going to use.

 It’s helpful to look through your kitchen while writing your list to make sure you don’t already have something you’ve written down.

 Utilize the ‘Notes’ app on your phone so you don’t have to waste any paper to make your list either!

 Zero-Waste at the store

 Buying your food in bulk is an easy way to make sure you don’t end up with a bunch of plastic waste.
 You can find many kitchen staples in bulk at Whole Foods or any other Farmer’s Market near you.